 - Connected cars

-Similar to IoT devices, the “smart” devices being mentioned here can include some of the above-mentioned devices but more specifically refer to specific apps and cloud-supporting technology that keeps a business and its customers connected at all times.
+Similar to IoT devices, the “smart” devices mentioned here can include some of the above but more specifically refer to specific apps and cloud-supporting technology that keeps a business and its customers connected.

 For the most part, such devices stay connected to different networks via the following wireless protocols: